olcf/olcf-user-docs/services_and_applications/slate/networking/networkpolicy.rst

    oc get networkpolicy -n YOUR_NAMESPACE

-to get the name of the network policy and then:
+To get the name of the network policy and then view object's YAML:

 .. code-block:: bash

    oc get networkpolicy NETWORKPOLICY_NAME -o yaml

-to view object's YAML.

 To create a Network Policy, define one in YAML similar to the output of the previous command and run: